Mario-F/hetzner-dyndns/README.md

 2. Obtain your API-Token from Hetzner DNS managment site.
 3. Fetch your domain record ids with: `./hetzner-dyndns --token 'your-api-token' records`
 4. Call update with record ID: `./hetzner-dyndns --token 'your-api-token' --record 'domain-record-id' update`

+## Development / Debugging

+There a serveral ways to easy start development and using live debugging provided by [delve](https://github.com/go-delve/delve)

+### VSCode integrated Console

+The provided launch.json has a debug task `Launch File` predefined, just hit start and it should run with the args provided in launch.json.

+## VSCode external Terminal

+A more advanced way to test in an external Terminal is provided by the `External Debugging` launch config and `./debug` script:

+1. Execute debug script with optional arguments: `./debug --token super-secret-token records`
+2. Start the `External Debugging` session in vscode

+Unfortunately the order is importend because vscode does not try to automatically connect after start.